Chapter 11 Sequential methods and trial protocols

 11.2 The trial protocol

 A convincing report can only result from a convincing study design.
 Problems should be addressed already in the trial protocol to ensure that choices have not been influenced by the results.
-These can be for example problems of multiplicity such as:
+These can be for example problems of multiplicity such as which subgroups should be examined, which outcomes are primary and which are secondary, whether outcomes should be compared using baseline information, or whether the outcome variable should be transformed.
+Note that the most important statistical aspects need to be defined already in the study protocol (see Section 6.3.1).

-1. Not all patients may adhere to the protocol, : some may not take the medication in the quantities and at the times specified in the protocol, some may not turn up to the clinic for outcome measurements to be assessed, some may assert their right to withdraw from the study.
+Not all patients may adhere to the protocol, e.g. some may not take the medication in the quantities and at the times specified in the protocol, some may not turn up to the clinic for outcome measurements to be assessed, some may assert their right to withdraw from the study.
+In addition, ineligible patients may enter the trials, and other treatment than the one allocated may be administered.

-See J. N. S. Matthews (2006) (Section 10.2) for examples of protocol deviations.
+J. N. S. Matthews (2006) (Section 10.2) gives examples of protocol deviations.
 They can be dealt with differently in the analysis:

 Definition 11.1